-This document explains how we plan to support our Pupil Premium students at Brakenhale for 2016/17.
-This will be internally reviewed throughout the year and a final review will be published at the beginning of the next academic year: Pupil Premium Strategy 2016-17
+This strategy document explains how we plan to support our Pupil Premium students at Brakenhale for the current year as well as reviewing our expenditure for the previous academic year.
+This will be internally reviewed throughout the year and a final review will be published at the beginning of the next academic year:

 The table below provides a summary analysis of the performance of students for whom the Pupil Premium provides support to at the end of Key Stage 4 in 2015 and 2016, alongside comparative data for other students in the cohort.

 By looking at the Value Added we can see that we have successfully closed the gap between Non–Pupil Premium and Pupil Premium students.